Error names and error messages (current design)

 As a sub-issue of re-designing errors here we note the suggested names.

-#7 Updated by Anna Maria Bigatti about 1 year ago
+#7 Updated by Anna Maria Bigatti over 1 year ago

 Anna Maria Bigatti wrote: